 Fresh Tomato Salsa Recipe

-- 2 serrano chiles or 1 jalapeño chile (stems, ribs, seeds removed), finely diced
+- 2 serrano chiles or 1 jalapeño chile (stems, ribs, seeds removed), less or more to taste

 - Juice of one lime